robjmcgibbon/sim_sam/README.md

 ### Problems
 - What happens when cells split?
 - Mass flows into and out of cells

+### Meeting - 19/7/22

+- Value of $f_c$ seems consitent for me and N11.
+This is because $f_c$ depends on the cooling time, which depends on the halo mass.
+Therefore it's a function of cosmology more than subgrid models.
+- $f_s$ is also going to be similar for simulations as a KS law is universally used for star formation in simulations.
+- Mass function of centrals vs satellites shows why it's valid to only consider centrals as long as there is a high enough mass cut.
+- The baryon fraction of halos has an interesting shape.
+The general increase with mass is due to an increased ability to hold on to the gas.
+We think the drop is due to BH feedback.

 ### Meeting - 6/7/22